 I have a new friend named “Joyce” who is about to embark on her first 5K run event after a four years hiatus.

-She’s going to do the Galloway Method of which I have spoke about and is my “go to” style of running (Jeff Galloway info and links) for every event I do. (run interval walk interval)
+She’s going to do the Galloway Method which I have spoken about and is my “go-to” style of running (Jeff Galloway info and links) for every event I do. (run interval walk interval)

-Another suggestion I have for her is as she continues to improve on her Galloway method over the months is to notice when she is looking at her watch wanting a rest period.
-For Instance I run a 4:30 and rest for 30.
+Another suggestion I have for her as she continues to improve on her Galloway method over the months is to notice when she is looking at her watch wanting a rest period.
+For Instance, I run a 4:30 and rest for 30.
 If I continually look down at my watch to see how much time is remaining at the 4:15 mark – I would back off my run interval to 4:05.
 You strive to rest before the run gets tough.
 Each Interval.
 Make it easy, this equals more fun and no reduction in your pace.
 Over time the interval will get longer but should not reach the painful, tough stage.